 A client came for consultation wanting to know if there was a proverbial pot of gold waiting for him at the end of the rainbow.
 He was hanging his hopes on this pot of gold that he believed would solve all of his problems.

 I asked him to consider what it would mean for him if we proceeded with consultation and the answer was 'No'.
 Was he prepared for that possibility?
 He thought he was, and so we went ahead.

 At a Christmas party a few weeks back one of my coworkers asked what my favorite Christmas movie was.
 The answer came easily: ‘It’s a Wonderful Life.’
 I’ve always loved this movie!
-I’m clearly not alone in this; it’s been standard fare at holiday-time for as long as I can remember.
+I’m clearly not alone in this.
+The movie has been standard fare at holiday-time for as long as I can remember.

 As I think about it, my love of 'It’s a Wonderful Life' ties in a lot with my love of astrology.
 After all, the movie’s central theme involves concepts of time and destiny.
-Studying astrology gives us glimpses into these mysteries.
+Astrology gives us glimpses into these mysteries.